Updated March 22, 2023

 - A servable unit can contain anything like it can contain tuples, lookup tables.
-Servable objects can be of any type and any interface, because of these features it is very flexible and easy to do future improvements such as Asynchronous modes of operations, Streaming results, and Experimental APIs.
+Servable objects can be of any type and any interface.
+These features are very flexible and easy to make future improvements such as Asynchronous modes of operations, Streaming results, and Experimental APIs.

 2. Servable Versions

 - Servable versions are used for maintaining versions of TensorFlow servable.
 It can handle one or more versions of Servables.
-It can help to configure the new algorithms, handle weights and other changes can be done, data can be loaded.
+It can help configure the new algorithms, handle weights, and other changes can be done, data can be loaded.

 - It also can change and manage versions, enable multiple servable versions at a time.

 It is a collection of different versions of Servables.
 It stores it in an increasing sequence of versions.

 - A TensorFlow model can contain one or more TensorFlow Servables.
 It is mainly used in machine learning tasks containing more than one algorithm that contains different weights according to model, lookup tables, metrics and table embeddings.

 - It can be served in many different ways such that there are different ways to serve the lookup table.

 5. Tensorflow Loaders